Get a free, no obligation personal loan quote with rates as low as 6.99%

 Chauffez Vert

 Chauffez Vert is another program offered by the Quebec government that provides financial assistance for energy efficiency projects that homeowners carry out on their homes.
-There are two types of work that are eligible for financial assistance under Chauffez Vert:
+Two types of work are eligible for financial assistance under Chauffez Vert:

 • Replacement of an oil or propane water heater with a water heater powered by renewable energy, such as electricity